andrewrobles/Developen/README.md

 1. Download PostgreSQL (pgAdmin 4 is recommended).
 2. Create a new PostgreSQL user with username `postgres` and password `postgres`.
-3. Create a new database and give the new user access.
+3. Create a new database called `developen` and give the new user access.
 4. From project root directory run python manage.py migrate to create the database tables.

 ## Admin Account